craysiii/binance/README.md

 # => {"address"=>"AHXeTWYv8qZQhQ2WNrBza9LHyzdZtFnbaT", "success"=>true, "addressTag"=>"", "asset"=>"NEO"}
 ```

-Required and optional parameters, as well as enum values, can currently be found on the [Binance API Page](https://www.binance.com/restapipub.html).
+Required and optional parameters, as well as enum values, can currently be found on the [Binance API Page](https://www.binance.com/restapipub.html) or in the individual method comments.
 Parameters should always be passed to client methods as keyword arguments, with the same capitalization and spelling.

 #### WebSocket Client